 Juveniles are defined as persons 16 years of age or younger.
-Minors are persons 21 years of age and younger on alcohol-related offenses and under 18 years of age in tobacco-related offenses.
+Minors are persons 20 years of age and younger cited with an alcohol or tobacco related violation.

-All juveniles are required to appear in open court accompanied by a parent or legal guardian.
-A minor is also required to appear in court if he or she is 18 years of age or younger and charged with an alcohol-related violation; or 17 years of age or younger and charged with a tobacco related violation.
-The court will automatically mail notice of the date, time, and location for when to appear.
+Juveniles are required to appear in open court accompanied by a parent, managing conservator or custodian.
+A minor is also required to appear in court if charged with an alcohol-related violation or a tobacco related violation.
+The court will mail notice of the date, time, and location to appear.
 The notice will be mailed to the address on the front of the citation that was issued to the juvenile or minor.
-For more details, see Juvenile Hearing Information and Trials.
+For more details regarding your court appearance, see Juvenile Hearing Information and Trials.

 If you have any questions, please contact the Municipal Court at 817-426-9220.